sarthakchittawar/Rock-Paper-Scissors-Automaton/README.md

-# Rock Paper Scissors bot
+# Rock Paper Scissors using Automata Theory
-Implementation of a Rock Paper Scissors bot, which would beat opponent as many times as possible.
+Implementation of a Rock Paper Scissors Automaton, which would beat opponent as many times as possible.

 ## Basic Logic:
     I have made ‘n’ DFAs, one for each input state(opponent state).